HichamAgueny/llm-workshop/README.md

-## 🧠 Workshop Overview
+## Workshop Overview
 This repository contains hands-on materials for fine-tuning and deploying **LLaMA-based Large Language Models (LLMs)** for **summarization** and **question answering (QA)**.
 The workshop is designed for execution on **HPC (High-Performance Computing) systems**, with support for both single and multi-GPU configurations on a single node.

 This workshop includes:

-- ✅ Fine-tuning **LLaMA models** for summarization (e.g. XSum) and QA
+- ✅ Fine-tuning **LLaMA models** for QA and summarization (e.g. XSum)
-- ✅ Running inference to generate summaries and answers
+- ✅ Running inference to generate answers and summaries
 - ✅ Utilizing **single-GPU or multi-GPU setups** setup
 - ✅ Executing everything on **HPC environments** with cluster tools (e.g., SLURM)
 - ✅ Monitoring the GPU usage

 > 📝 Note: All datasets are assumed to be clean and stored in the `data/` directory.
 No pre-processing required.

+## Hands-On Workflow
+1. Explore SLURM job scripts.
+2. Review configuration files for LoRA FT.
+3. Submit jobs and monitor GPU usage.
+4. Inspect logs, metrics, and visualize results.
+5. Experiment with hyperparameters (e.g. LoRA rank, dropout).
+6. Perform inference on QA & summarization tasks.

 ## Guide to running the workflows in this repository: